stalwartlabs/stalwart-website/content/en/jmap/manage/domains.md

 ## Create

 Before user accounts can be created, you first need to add all your organization's domain names.
-Domain creation is done using the ``domain create`` subcommand.
-It accepts the following arguments:
+Domain creation is done using the ``domain create`` subcommand, which accepts the following arguments:

 ```bash
 Create a new domain